Faith or Belief?

 Old Testament “Knowing”

 Thus, in BCE times, the need to make a distinction between “belief” and “faith,” or “listening” and “obeying,” or “knowing” and “experiencing” was less important than it is now, because to say one was to mean the others.
-If you said: “Believe in God,” people knew you meant “experience the goodness of God,” “see in a godly way,” and “live justly and mercifully.”
+If you said (in the approximate Greek or Hebrew equivalent): “Believe in God,” people knew you meant “experience the goodness of God,” “pay attention to godly things,” and “live justly and mercifully.”

 Unfortunately now adays, “believe in God” often means to people: “subscribe to XXX set of beliefs about God.”

 Consider Ezekiel 37, where Ezekiel is brought to a valley of dry bones.
-Three times, God speaks to Ezekiel that the bones will “know I am the Lord” because of the life God gives to them… “I will lay sinews on you and will cause flesh to come upon you and cover you with skin and put breath in you, and you shall live, and you shall know that I am the Lord.” (v6)
+Three times, God speaks to Ezekiel that the bones will “know I am the Lord,” not because God persuades them of a doctrine, but because God gives them life… “I will lay sinews on you and will cause flesh to come upon you and cover you with skin and put breath in you, and you shall live, and you shall know that I am the Lord. (v6) As I recently heard Taizé brother Jean-Marc comment on this passage:

 There are a plethora of Old Testament examples of “knowing” actually being about “living” (you will spot them all over the place!).